lucaslingle/pytorch_ppo_atari/README.md

 ## Notes
 This project started out as a Pytorch port of OpenAI baselines ppo1, and the legacy repo for that port is available [here](https://github.com/lucaslingle/ppo1).
-Since then, we have rewritten the entire implementation from scratch, and simplified it by removing all dependencies on OpenAI baselines' code.
+Since then, we have rewritten the implementation from scratch, and simplified it by removing the dependencies on baselines entirely.

 In the future, we would like to implement training pipelines for other RL algorithms such as [Deep Q-Learning](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)